odradev/odradev.github.io/docusaurus/docs/backends/01-what-is-a-backend.md

 Similarly to the Contract Env, the Host Env exposes a set of functions that allows the communication with the backend from the outside world - really useful for implementing tests.

-This ranges from interacting with the blockchain - like deploying and calling the contracts, to the more test-oriented - handling errors, forwarding the block time, etc.
+This ranges from interacting with the blockchain - like deploying new, loading existing and calling the contracts, to the more test-oriented - handling errors, forwarding the block time, etc.

 ## What's next